-This article was supported in part by the Pulitzer Center.
+This article was co-published with Rolling Stone and supported by the Pulitzer Center.

 In the leadup to the annual United Nations climate negotiations—known as the Conference of the Parties, or COP—it’s become increasingly common to see dismayed headlines about the number of fossil fuel lobbyists attending, the oil deals expected to be done on the sidelines of the conference, and the placement of oil executives in leadership positions.